top of page

 A woman is eating a healthy Buddha bowl full of nutrients to help optimize fertility

 For example, beef, poultry, and eggs are highly recommended.
-There’s nothing more yin and yang than an egg with a runny yolk, which is particularly beneficial in the first part of your cycle.
+There’s nothing more Yin and Yang than an egg with a runny yolk, which is particularly beneficial in the first part of your cycle.
 How you cook the yolk affects the enzymes it contains, and keeping the yolk runny helps preserve those precious enzymes, making them more active and beneficial.

 Here are some of the top blood-nourishing foods to consider: